My Father’s Inheritance

 The irony is surgical.
 At Humber’s Human Rights office—where one might naively expect reason to pop in for tea—justice is flipped with the kind of gymnastic contortion that would make Orwell drop his pen and pour a stiff drink.
 They hired a “neutral” investigator, which in academic HR-speak means someone who arrives pre-convinced and invoice-ready.

-Far from a fact-finder, she functioned more like a court-appointed psychic—channeling the unspoken desires of management and producing conclusions with all the credibility of a horoscope typed on university letterhead.No employee in Canlii’s entire archive has ever been reinstated directly after a so-called “favourable” external investigation.
+Far from a fact-finder, she functioned more like a court-appointed psychic—channelling the unspoken desires of management and producing conclusions with all the credibility of a horoscope typed on university letterhead.
+No employee in Canlii’s entire archive has ever been reinstated directly after a so-called “favourable” external investigation.
 I’m not even convinced those exist.
 Such investigations are just ceremonial baptisms for management’s desired outcome.
 Rubber stamps with billable hours.

-The goal isn’t justice—it’s to fabricate just enough procedural sludge so that lawyers can fling missives in court like spaghetti, hoping something sticks.
+The goal isn’t justice—it’s to fabricate just enough procedural sludge so that bureaucrats can fling missives in court like spaghetti, hoping something sticks.
 These aren’t legal arguments—they’re the bureaucratic equivalent of a Labrador’s tail thumping against the kitchen counter as kibble’s poured: loud, aimless, and entirely self-serving.

 Maybe, just maybe, some forklift operator at the University of Manitoba got his job back after tipping over a vending machine in a hypoglycaemic fugue.
 But even he probably had to sign a loyalty oath to HR’s preferred font size.